 Food regulator, FSSAI on Tuesday asked states to remove restrictions, if any, imposed on transportation, storage, and sale of frozen foods or food served cold fearing the spread of the coronavirus pandemic.

 The Food Safety and Standards Authority of India (FSSAI) has been reiterating ever since the outbreak of this disease that there is currently no evidence that food is a likely source or route of transmission of the coronavirus disease.

 “There is a need to counter myths and misinformation.
 Several instances have been brought to the notice of the Authority where products such as frozen food, food served cold/ chilled, etc. were selectively not allowed to be transported, stored, or sold, ostensibly on the notion that they could promote the spread of COVID-19,” FSSAI said in a statement.

 The FSSAI has communicated to states/UTs giving instructions to review any such restriction imposed and rescind those not consistent with the guidance issued by the regulator.

-States/UTs have been instructed to follow a non-discriminatory approach while dealing with food businesses in the lockdown and even post lockdown period, it added.
+States/UTs have been instructed to follow a non-discriminatory approach while dealing with food businesses during the lockdown and even during post lockdown period, it added.